malva-ot/nomo/README.md

 Two distinct glyph sets are **compatible** if there is defined an unambiguous mutual mapping between at least one glyph type in one set with a glyph type in the other set.
 Two distinct glyph sets are **fully compatible** if both sets have the same count of glyph types, and for every glyph type in one set there exists an unambiguous mutual mapping to one glyph in the other set.

-Between compatible glyph sets, a mutually mapped glyph type is one set is **equivalent** to the glyph type in the other set to which it is mapped, and vice versa.
+Between compatible glyph sets, a mutually mapped glyph type in one set is **equivalent** to the glyph type in the other set to which it is mapped, and vice versa.

 When comparing two identifiers, where the respective glyph sets of the two identifiers are compatible, a particular glyph in one identifier is **equivalent** to a particular glyph in another identifier if the glyph type that the glyph in the first identifier represents is equivalent to the glyph type which the glyph in the other identifier represents.